mautic/user-documentation/docs/contacts/manage_contacts.rst

 ``mautic.addContact("myemail@example.com",3)``

-And then, to track individual user activity in the App, this sample call would make an HTTP request to the tracker:
+And then, to track individual user activity in the App, this sample call would make an ``HTTP`` request to the tracker:

 ``mautic.track("cart_screen", "myemail@example.com")``

-Which is nothing more than an ``HTTP`` request to this GET-formatted URL (as also shown in previous section):
+Which isn'thing more than an ``HTTP`` request to this GET-formatted URL (as also shown in previous section):

 ``https://example.com/mtracking.gif?page_url=cart_screen&email=myemail@example.com``